 Picton and World War II

-Picton and Sounds men would have fought in North Africa, Crete, Italy and, later, against the Japanese in the Pacific.
+Picton and Marlborough Sounds men would have fought in North Africa, Crete, Italy and, later, against the Japanese in the Pacific.
 Some, like Corporal Colin Knight, joined the Royal New Zealand Air Force and were honoured.
-A number of Picton men were honoured on 1 March 1940 during a public reception for the Marlborough boys in the Merchant Navy serving on HMS Achilles.
+A number of Picton men were honoured on 1 March 1940 during a public reception for the Marlborough boys in the New Zealand Division of the Royal Navy serving on HMS Achilles.
 They had taken part in the Battle of the River Plate, where HMS Achilles forced the German battleship Admiral Graf Spee to retreat into Montevideo.
 Later the ship was scuttled by the Germans to avoid capture.

 The USA entered the war on 7 May 1941, after the surprise Japanese attack on Pearl Harbour.
 Following this, United States military personnel were based in Wellington.
 There were no American military camps in the South Island, but in Queen Charlotte Sound the Americans built a convalescent base at Kahikatea Bay, 11 kilometres from Picton by boat.
 It was never used.
 Later, the Royal New Zealand Air Force (RNZAF) occupied the bay as a recreation camp (for burned and disfigured airmen), but it may never have been used.
 Another recreation camp was at West Bay.*